BERWID/ai110-module1show-gameglitchinvestigator-starter/README.md

 ## 📝 Document Your Experience

-- [ ] Describe the game's purpose.
+- [X] Describe the game's purpose.
+The purpose of this game is that the player tries to guess a secret number with only 8 attempts.
-- [ ] Detail which bugs you found.
+- [X] Detail which bugs you found.

-- [ ] Explain what fixes you applied.
+THe program contained bugs such as: the hints were wrong
+Normal and hard difficulty were swapped. secret number was a string if the number was even. new game wouldnt stick to the diffculty for the secret number. the only range was 1 to 100 despite choosing diffuclty.. new game started at 0 instead of 1
+- [X] Explain what fixes you applied. i set the new game to use low and high instead of 1 to 100. i removed the conditional making even secret numbers set as strings. i swapped the values for normal and hard in the logic python file. i also moved the code that was in the app python file to the logic file.

 ## 📸 Demo